 - Bring the stock back to a low boil and then reduce heat to medium-low

-- Add rice to broth and then add chicken meat
+- Add rice to broth and then add chicken meat back to the pot

 - Season with salt to your preference